django-crispy-forms/django-crispy-forms/docs/form_helper.rst

 FormHelper
 ==========

-What is a ``FormHelper`` and how to use it, is throughly explained in a previous section :ref:`crispy tag forms`.
+What is a ``FormHelper`` and how to use it, is thoroughly explained in a previous section :ref:`crispy tag forms`.

 .. _`helper form attached`: